Chinook High School (Alberta)

 The school features a 344-seat theatre, with similar amenities to the Genevieve E. Yates Memorial Centre in south Lethbridge, as well as a large gymnasium with arena style lighting.

 Athletics

-The school is currently in its eleventh year of operation.
+The school is currently in its fourteenth year of operation.
 Chinook offers a choice of 11 different sports.
 They include, football, volleyball, basketball, rugby, baseball, curling, track and field, cross country, golf, badminton and slo-pitch.
 Of these 11 sports, only 9 are ASAA recognized.
 Baseball and slo-pitch are not recognized because of the inability to play these sports in 5 out of the 8 zones due to the weather.

 Nearby Amenities

-The school neighbourhood includes the Crossings Leisure Complex.
+The school neighbourhood includes the Cavendish Farms Centre.
 The complex contains an ice arena complex; an aquatics centre with water slides, lazy river and whirlpools; a multi-sport field house with fitness centre, indoor track, and gymnasiums; and child a minding area with an indoor playground.
 Also nearby are a number of nearby leased commercial properties in the neighborhood known as The Crossings.